juri/graphqlgen/README.md

 let str = try gql.compactString()
 ```

 You can try running these examples yourself in the included Xcode playgrounds.
+If you open `Package.swift` in Xcode, you should also see the playgrounds.

 [source]: https://github.com/juri/graphqler
 [docs]: https://juri.github.io/graphqler/